tilkinsc/LuaOTP/README.md

 This was actually a spawn off pyotp, but I would necessarily say the code was copied.
 Things in python aren't in lua, therefore I had to make the methods myself.
 However, credits will go to the module for providing a guideline of what to do.
 [Here](https://github.com/pyotp/pyotp) you can find pyotp and realize how different it really is.

+_____________

+How to use is pretty simple.
+Just pick either TOTP or HOTP, then take the respective lua file with OTP, util, and the libraries, and use them.
+You may have to set up the paths to the requires at the top.
+You will only need util if you are going to generated a random base32.
+You can access this by otp.util.* anyways.